Chalfont St Peter

 Chalfont St Peter is a large village and civil parish in southeastern Buckinghamshire, England.
 It is in a group of villages called The Chalfonts which also includes Chalfont St Giles and Little Chalfont.
 The villages lie between High Wycombe and Rickmansworth.
 Chalfont St Peter is one of the largest villages, with nearly 13,000 residents.
-The urban population for Chalfont St Peter and Gerrards Cross is 19,622, the two villages being considered a single area by the Office for National Statistics.
+The urban population for Chalfont St Peter and Gerrards Cross is 19,622, the two places being considered a single area by the Office for National Statistics.

-Gerrards Cross was once a hamlet in the parish of Chalfont St Peter, but became a village and civil parish in its own right and is now a town.
+Gerrards Cross was once a hamlet in the parish of Chalfont St Peter, but became a village and civil parish in its own right.

-Chalfont St Peter is 19.8 miles west-north-west of Charing Cross, central London and is also in close proximity to Heathrow Airport, Pinewood and Elstree film studios, and the motorway network (M25, M40, M1 and M4).
+Chalfont St Peter is 19.8 miles west-north-west of Charing Cross, central London and is also in close proximity to Heathrow Airport, Pinewood and Elstree film studios, and the motorway network (M25, and M40).

 History

 Early history

 At the time of the Anglo-Saxon Chronicle in 949 there was no distinction made between the three separate villages: the whole area was known as Ceadeles funtan, meaning chalk springs.
 The villages were however separated by 1237 when in manorial rolls Chalfont St Peter was referred to as Chalfund Sancti Petri.
 The suffix St Peter is taken from the dedication of the church in the village.

 Chalfont St Peter was described in 1806 in Magna Britannia as follows: